djsmith-90/AnalysisCode_ALSPACG0DietPatterns_B3893/README.md

 In addition to a log file, these scripts also save out most of the results used in the tables of the paper and creates plots of the results.

+Note that ALSPAC data access is through a system of managed open access.
+Information about access to ALSPAC data is given on the ALSPAC website (http://www.bristol.ac.uk/alspac/researchers/access/).
+These datasets used in these scripts are linked to ALSPAC project number B3893; if you are interested in accessing these datasets, please quote this number during your application.